Prisoner of Zenda (1988 film)

 Prisoner of Zenda is a 1988 Australian animated adventure film from Burbank Films Australia.
 It was originally released in 1988.
 The film is based on Anthony Hope's classic 1894 English novel, The Prisoner of Zenda, and was adapted by Leonard Lee.
 It was produced by Roz Phillips and featured original music by John Stuart.
 The copyright in this film is now owned by Pulse Distribution and Entertainment and administered by digital rights management firm NuTech Digital.

-In the UK, the distributor was by Waterfall Home Entertainment.
+In the UK, the distributor was Waterfall Home Entertainment.